-The Counseling program is a graduate program within the College of Education (COE).
+The Clinical Mental Health Counseling program is a graduate program within the College of Education (COE).
 Dr. Jan Lacina serves as the Associate Dean for Graduate Studies in the COE and may be contacted at j.lacina@tcu.edu.
+This program is housed in the department of Counseling, Social Change, and Inquiry (CSCI).
+Dr. Gabriel Huddleston serves as the department chair and may be contacted at g.huddleston@tcu.edu.